Production and decays of a light $\phi^0$ in the LRTH model under the LHC Higgs data: Introduction

 The discovery of a neutral Higgs boson with a mass around 125 GeV at CERN's Large Hadron Collider (LHC) has been confirmed by the ATLAS and CMS collaborations \cite{1,2,1b,2b,4,5}, which heralds the beginning of a new era of Higgs physics.
 So far the observed signal strengths, albeit with large experimental uncertainties, consistent with the Standard Model (SM) predictions \cite{4,5}.
 However, the SM suffers from the so-called gauge hierarchy problem and cannot provide a dark matter candidate.

 During past three decades, many new physics (NP) models beyond the SM have been constructed by extending the Higgs sector in the SM, such as the Supersymmetric (SUSY) models \cite{susy}, large extra-dimensions \cite{led}, two-Higgs doublet models (2HDM) \cite{2hd}, and little Higgs models \cite{little,little1,little2} etc. Very recently, the twin Higgs models have been proposed \cite{ly-1,ly-11,ly-12,ly-13} as a solution to the little hierarchy problem.
 Here we focus on the left-right twin Higgs (LRTH) model which is implemented with the discrete symmetry being identified with left-right symmetry \cite{ly-2,ly-3}.
 In the LRTH model, several physical Higgs bosons are still left after the spontaneous symmetry breaking.
 Another additional discrete symmetry is introduced under an odd $SU(2)_{L}$ doublet $\hat{h}$ while the other fields are even.
 The lightest particle in the neutral components $\hat{h}^{0}_{2}$ is stable and can be a candidate for weakly interacting massive particle (WIMP) dark matter.
 Besides $\hat{h}^{0}_{2}$, the LRTH model predicts the SM-like Higgs boson $h$ and other three scalars: $\phi^{0}$ and $\phi^{\pm}$.
-The neutral $\phi^{0}$ is a pseudoscalar and thus there are no $\phi^{0}W^{+}W^{-}$ and $\phi^{0}ZZ$ couplings at the tree level, which makes the $\phi^{0}$ rather special.
-The particle spectrum and collider signatures of the LRTH model have been widely studied, for example, in Refs.~ \cite{Hock,dong,sf,wl,wl1,prd81,prd77,prd79,prd79cha}.